Aptitude assessment for bachelor's degree programs

-The relevant selection criteria are set out in the respective degree program’s general academic and examination regulations.
+Which selection criteria are relevant is regulated in the respective degree program’s general academic and examination regulations (FPSO).
 In addition to your general higher education entrance qualification, these can be selected, weighted subject-specific individual grades.
-However, a personal statement or motivation letter in which you explain your choice of degree program, a work portfolio as well as existing additional credits such as relevant, completed vocational training or successful participation in research competitions can also be included in the assessment.
-We therefore recommend that you take a close look at your chosen field of study as well as its career opportunities.
+Some degree programs require a letter of motivation or a portfolio of work.
+Additional credits such as relevant, completed vocational training or successful participation in research competitions, may also be included in the assessment.
+We therefore recommend that you take a close look at your desired field of study as well as its career opportunities.

-After you have been offered admission, the second stage is enrolment.
-For this, you must submit documents in a specific form, for example as a certified copy, by post or in person.
+After you have been admitted, the next step is enrolment.
+For this, you must submit your documents, partly as certified copies, by mail or in person.
 You can see which documents we need in your TUMonline Account as soon as you have received your offer of admission and accepted your place of study.